Books with Characters in Their 20s

 This novel focuses on the intertwined relationship between Alix, a successful white woman, and Emira, her toddler’s 25-year-old black babysitter.

-When Emira visits Alix’s neighborhood high-end grocery store, an overzealous security guard believes she’s kidnapped Briar, Alix’s daughter.
+Emira is about to turn 25, is struggling to find direction in her career, and is about to be kicked off her parents’ health insurance.
+Babysitting for the Chamberlains provides the extra money that she needs to get by.
+One evening when Emira takes the toddler shopping at the high-end grocery store in Alix’s neighborhood, an overzealous security guard believes she kidnapped Briar.
 The encounter between Emira and the guard is filmed, making Emira both angry and embarrassed.
-Alix is also upset and determined to do something, but then the viral video brings something from her own past to light.
+Alix is also upset and determined to do something about it, but then the viral video brings something from her own past to light.

 Someone Else's Bucket List book cover